JoshMermel/JoshMermel.github.io/_posts/2015-09-16-Starting-Out-With-Tmux.md

 bar on the bottom listing some information like the date and your hostname.
 For now, scrollback won't work for you (sorry).

-## Using Windows
+## Using Windows And Panes
 A reason that tmux was attractive to me was that it let me clean up my alt-tab list.
 When working on projects I usually had a browser, a terminal for building, a terminal for testing and a vim window.
-I had to mash alt-tab to get where I wanted and sometimes pressed it an incorrect number of times. tmux windows solve this problem for me by letting me consolidate all my terminals under one alt-tab entry.
+I had to mash alt-tab to get where I wanted and sometimes pressed it an incorrect number of times. tmux lets me consolidate all My my terminal applications in one place and provides tools for organizing them.

+Windows are analogous to tabs.
+By default a window contains a single terminal and its name is whatever process is running there.
+You can optionally rename a window with 'C-b ,'

+### Some Commands For Windows

 Create a new window